 a 32-bit two's complement representation for type int.

-68 years is a little over triple that value.
-So, what is the
+68 years is a little over triple that value; is this consistent with your

 - Fix your program as follows:

-- Change the type of one variable from int to
+- Change the type of ONE (and only one) variable from int to

 still work exclusively with integers, not floating point numbers.